-The district court's injunction should separately be upheld because the new DHS rule would be impossible to apply rationally or fairly.
+The district court should also deny the Motion to Dismiss as to Count Three because the new DHS rule would be impossible to apply rationally or fairly.
 The rule would require immigration officials to make predictive judgments about whether noncitizens are likely far in the future to collect de minimis public benefits for even short periods.
 This inquiry would provide officials with essentially unchecked authority to exclude prospective immigrants, and it would substantially increase the danger of arbitrary and discriminatory enforcement.
 It would also leave noncitizens in the dark about how they could possibly satisfy this standard, and it would deter them from seeking benefits to which Congress entitled them.
-DHS's new rule would replace the centuryold understanding of "public charge" with a harmful regime that cannot be intelligibly applied.
+DHS's new rule would replace the century-old understanding of "public charge" with a harmful regime that cannot be intelligibly applied.